infincia/NetRNG/README.rst

 Long term use
 -------------

-I have written an Upstart script as an example, I will write a systemd script soon as well.
+I have written both an Upstart and systemd script

 If someone would like to contribute other types of init scripts I will gladly accept a pull request.

 If you need the Upstart script, just copy it to the system location and start it.